 The oral histories we collected have formed the basis of a permanent archive.
-Once the Heritage Lottery Fund project finishes in July 2019, the oral histories will go to a permanent home in an archive/community organisation in the South West.
-We will contact you to inform you about where this will be.
+Once the Heritage Lottery Fund project finished in July 2019, the oral histories will go to a permanent home in the South West Heritage Trust archive.

-Excerpts from 40 of the stories (3 – 4 minutes long) will be exhibited in a touring exhibition space known as the ‘Listening Booth’.
-This will visit locations across the region 2018 and 2019.
-These edited versions of the story will also be made available on the Dreadnought South West website via the project SoundCloud page.
+Excerpts from all of the stories (3 – 4 minutes long) were exhibited in a touring exhibition space known as the ‘Listening Booth’.
+This visited 25 locations across the region 2018 and 2019.